Skilled Worker Visa UK

 Skilled Worker route replaced Tier 2 (General) work visa in December 2020.
 Tier 2 (General) visa remains valid for visa holders but the next visa extension will be granted under the Skilled Worker route.
 The two routes will be considered as one for the purpose of assessing eligibility to indefinite leave to remain.

-EEA nationals who do not have status under the EU Settlement Scheme need to apply for the Skilled Worker visa in the same way as applicants from outside the EU.
-Irish citizens have the right to live and work in the UK under the Good Friday agreement and do not need a visa or EU Settlement status document.
+EEA nationals who do not have a settled or pre-settled status under the EU Settlement Scheme need to apply for the Skilled Worker visa in the same way as applicants from outside the EU.

 ON THIS PAGE